ErikBrorsson/MVDet/eriks_readme.md

 (Results from GMVD paper: 43.2, 68.2, 94.6, 45.8)

+Making predictions on training dataset to see the "pseudo-labelling capability" of the model cls_thresh=0.05 2024-07-02_09-33-24/test_13 cls_thres=0.2 test_12 cls_thres=0.4 test_11
+As expected, the quality of pseudo-labels is relatively poor. cls_thres=0.2 seems most reasonable out of the three.

 It can be seen that my experimental results match those of the GMVD paper relatively well, although, the moda and recall is a bit lower than expected on 1,3,5,7.

 # Notes
 - Camera C3 is not undistorted properly.
 Perhaps they use another cameramodel for this camera?
 The projection of points looks alrgiht, although lines does not appear straight in this camera.
+- Isn't it strange to evaluate 2,4,5,6->1,3,5,7 since camera 5 is avialable (and in the same ordering) in both camera rigs?
+Perhaps we are basically just evaluating the models "single camera" performance, using only camera 5, while cameras 1,3,7 are useless.

 # log book
 ### 1/7